Joe Klein: Other

 In May 2009 he invited further controversy when he was quoted in a Politico.com article, wherein he stated that the reasoning and ideas of prominent conservative commentator Charles Krauthammer were of limited value because of Krauthammer's wheelchair use:

 There's something tragic about him. ...
 His work would have a lot more nuance if he were able to see the situations he's writing about.

 Klein has been criticized by several publications for accusing former CNN's Headline News and Fox News host Glenn Beck, Republican senator Tom Coburn, and former Alaska governor Sarah Palin of sedition.

 Personal life

 Klein's first wife was Janet Eklund.
 The couple were married from 1967 to 1975 and have two children, Christopher and Terry.
 As of 2009, Klein lives in New Rochelle, New York with his second wife, swimwear designer Victoria Kaunitz, with whom he has two children, daughter Sophie and son Teddy.
+However, in June 2026, Klein wrote a column saying that he had sold the house in New Rochelle and was leaving New York.